Inverse Excitation Hierarchy in Doubly-Heavy Tetraquarks within the Diquark Model: (Anti)Diquark in

 \section{(Anti)Diquark in $T_{cc}$}

 Since multi-quark systems are complicated in QCD, instead of treating every quark separately, it is convenient to focus on quarks forming correlated pairs.
 Among them, diquarks, i.e., correlations of two quarks, play a significant role in describing hadrons~\cite{Ebert:1995fp, Diquarks_as_inspiration__Wilczek, PhysRevLett.91.232003_Diquarks__Jaffe, Harada:2019udr, Dmitrasinovic:2020wye, Santopinto:2004hw}.
 Motivated by this fact, in the present study, we adopt a light-antidiquark--heavy-diquark ($\overline{\text{LD}}$HD) picture to present $T_{cc}$ spectrum, where the light antidiquark ($\bar{u}\bar{d}$) and heavy diquark ($cc$) form the color-${\bm 3}$ and color-$\bar{\bm 3}$ states, respectively, as supported by their attractive forces (see Fig.~\ref{fig:Tcc_2pt_picture}).
 Here, the attractions in between those (anti)diquarks are described by a local potential, as constructed in Ref.~\cite{Silvestre-Brac}.
 We note that the relevant light antidiquark is a singlet in flavor and spin configurations, whereas the heavy diquark is spin-$1$, due to the Pauli principle.
 We also comment that other possible states for $T_{cc}$, such as molecular $D^{(*)}D^{(*)}$ states, are ignored, for which the diquark nature within $T_{cc}$ is examined in the simplest framework, in this exploratory work.
+Although the $\bm6\otimes \bar{\bm6}$ configuration also satisfies the overall color-singlet condition, it is generally expected to play a subdominant role in the low-lying spectrum.
+In constituent quark models based on one-gluon exchange, the interaction in the color-$\bar{\bm 3}$ diquark channel is attractive, whereas the color-$\bm6$ channel is repulsive.
+Consequently, the $\bar{\bm 3}$ configuration is energetically favored and is usually regarded as the dominant component of compact tetraquark states.
+For this reason, the $\bm6\otimes \bar{\bm6}$ contribution is neglected in the present calculation.
+We note, however, that inclusion of this configuration could, in principle, lead to additional configuration mixing and may slightly modify the quantitative results.
+For the $T_{cc}$ ground state, two possible $J^P = 1^+$ configurations can, in principle, be constructed within the dominant $\bm3\otimes \bar{\bm3}$ color configuration:

+The first configuration contains the so-called ``good'' light antidiquark with isospin $I=0$, while the second involves the energetically less favored ``bad'' antidiquark configuration with $I=1$.
+In the present study, however, we consider only the configuration with $S_{\bar q \bar q}=0$, which is expected to provide the contribution to the ground-state properties, as experiments already suggested~\cite{ParticleDataGroup}.
+Therefore, we restrict ourselves to assume that $T_{cc}$ is an isosinglet with $I=0$.